MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/react/hooks/effect.md

 description: Perform **side effects** in Function components
 ---

-You're likely fetching data or changing the DOM.
-These are _side effects_ as they happen outside the component and are called _effects_ for short.
+This hooks lets use _side effects_ - things that happen outside the component and are called _effects_ for short.

+e.g.

+- fetching data
+- updating the DOM
+- timers

-After React flushes the DOM, it runs your effect.
+After React flushes the DOM, React runs your effect.
 This is done after every render including the initial render.

 {% raw %}